redhat-cop/acm-policies/README.md

 ---

+## Quickstart
+1. Clone or fork this repo.
+You will need to fill in a few of the Secrets for this to work.
+2. Under the channels folder, copy or rename the region1 folder to represent where you RHACM instance is located, like lab or datacenter1.
+Update the following files:
+    1. 03_git_certca.yaml (if necessary)
+    2. 03_git_creds.yaml (if necessary)
+    3. 04_channels.yaml
+3. Under the observability folder, copy or rename the region1 folder to the same name you selected above (or if you do not wish to setup observability, delete the region1 folder).
+Update the following files:
+    1. 02_objstrcreds.yaml
+    2. 02_pullsecret.yaml
+4. Download the bootstrap.sh file to where you run oc or kubectl.
+5. Update the bootstrap file to have the correct environment and region values.
+6. Run bootstrap.sh

+---

 ## Project Directories

 There are four directories to provide the channel credentials, observability credentials, policy groupings and the policies themselves.